 On November 7, 2011, the Company announced a consolidation program for its IG spacer manufacturing facility in Barbourville, Kentucky into its IG spacer manufacturing facility in Cambridge, Ohio.
-At the completion of the consolidation, which is expected in the fourth quarter of 2012, the Barbourville facility will be permanently closed.
-The consolidation is ahead of schedule and remains on budget.
-Total cash spending associated with the consolidation plan are estimated at about \$16.0 million (excludes a pre-tax, non-cash impairment charge of \$1.6 million taken in the fourth quarter 2011).
-Of the \$16.0 million of cash, total expenses (to be recognized in Selling, general and administrative costs) are expected to be \$9.0 million for the project, comprised of approximately \$4.0 million for employee-related costs and \$5.0 million for plant closure, equipment moving and set up costs, substantially all of which will be charged to Selling, general and administrative expense.
-Management's estimates of costs, planned exit dates for employees and the timing of the project completion are subject to change.
-The Company expects an annual pre-tax cash savings of \$9.0 million once the consolidation is concluded.

-Selling, general and administrative costs increased for the three and six months ended 2012 from the addition of Edgetech, which represented \$2.8 million and \$6.6 million, respectively, of the higher expenses, as well as more plant consolidation expenses in 2012 compared to 2011.
-The three and six months ended April 30, 2012 Selling, general and administrative costs included expenses of \$3.2 million and \$5.7 million, respectively, associated with the Company's IG spacer consolidation program compared to \$1.4 million (included in the total \$3.1 million discussed above) in first quarter 2011 related to plant consolidations.
-In March 2012, a portion of the roof collapsed at the Barbourville, Kentucky facility due to extreme weather.
-While \$0.5 million of clean-up and related costs were incurred during the second quarter 2012, customers had minimal to no service interruption as the clean-up activities were well executed and equipment moves to Cambridge were expedited.
-While the Company anticipates incurring some additional related costs in the third quarter, the Company expects a cash recovery for damages as the insurance claim is processed and settled.
+The facility consolidation was completed ahead of schedule in August 2012, and the Barbourville facility is permanently closed.
+Total cash spending associated with the consolidation plan is estimated at about \$16.0 million (excludes a pre-tax, non-cash impairment charge of \$1.6 million taken in the fourth quarter 2011).
+Of the \$16.0 million of cash, total expenses (to be recognized in Selling, general and administrative costs) are expected to be about \$9.0 million for the project, comprised of approximately \$4.0 million for employee-related costs and \$5.0 million for plant closure, equipment moving and set up costs, substantially all of which will be charged to Selling, general and administrative expense.
+While Quanex expects a modest benefit in the fourth quarter from the project completion, the Company expects the estimated annual pre-tax cash savings of \$9.0 million to begin in fiscal 2013.
+Selling, general and administrative costs increased by \$3.7 million and \$14.9 million for the three and nine months ended July 31, 2012 compared to the same 2011 periods, respectively, primarily due to more plant consolidation expenses in 2012 compared to 2011.
+The three and nine months ended July 31, 2012 Selling, general and administrative costs included expenses of \$2.3 million and \$8.0 million, respectively, associated with the Company's IG spacer consolidation program compared to \$1.4 million (included in the total \$3.1 million discussed above) in first quarter 2011 related to plant consolidations.
+The Company does expect the residual cash payments and minor IG consolidation program costs to continue into fiscal 2013.
+Also the nine months ended July 31, 2012 Selling, general and administrative costs are higher than the same 2011 period from the acquisition of Edgetech in 2011, which contributed \$6.3 million of the higher expenses, In March 2012, a portion of the roof collapsed at the Barbourville, Kentucky facility due to extreme weather.
+While \$0.7 million of clean-up and related costs were incurred during the nine months ended July 31, 2012, customers had minimal service interruption as the clean-up activities were well executed and equipment moves to Cambridge were expedited.
+The Company did experience inefficiencies from the accelerated move and did incur additional costs, some of which are expected to be recovered as the insurance claim is processed and settled.
 Insurance recoveries are recognized when realized, and may occur in periods subsequent to costs being incurred.
-Selling, general and administrative costs for the full fiscal year of 2012 are expected to increase over fiscal 2011 as a full twelve months of expense associated with Edgetech is realized and as the IG spacer consolidation project is completed in the second half of 2012.
+Selling, general and administrative costs for the full fiscal year of 2012 are expected to be higher over fiscal 2011 as a full twelve months of expense associated with Edgetech is realized and due to the IG spacer consolidation project.

-Depreciation and amortization has increased for the three and six months ended April 30, 2012 compared to 2011 primarily due to the addition of Edgetech, which represented \$1.4 million and \$3.5 million, respectively, of the higher depreciation and amortization.
-Partially offsetting this increase for the six months ended April 30, 2012 compared to the same 2011 period was \$0.3 million (included in the \$3.1 million discussed above) of accelerated depreciation related to the plant consolidations was recognized in the first quarter of 2011.
-Depreciation and amortization for the full fiscal year of 2012 is expected to increase over fiscal 2011 as a full twelve months of expense associated with the recognition of Edgetech intangible assets and the step-up in

-Edgetech's tangible assets is realized going forward.
+Depreciation and amortization has increased for the nine months ended July 31, 2012 compared to 2011 primarily due to the addition of Edgetech, which contributed \$3.4 million higher depreciation and amortization.
+Partially offsetting this increase for the nine months ended July 31, 2012 compared to the same 2011 period was \$0.3 million (included in the \$3.1 million discussed above) of accelerated depreciation related to the plant consolidations recognized in the first quarter of 2011.
+Depreciation and amortization for the full fiscal year of 2012 is expected to be higher over fiscal 2011 as a full twelve months of expense associated with the recognition of Edgetech intangible assets and the step-up in Edgetech's tangible assets is realized going forward.